clomax/portfolio/data/pung.md

 examples, together with 50 to 100 hidden nodes, to produce acceptable behaviour.

+The included trained neural network weights, *goalkeeper-100.csv*, is an example of the result of training.
+It behaves in a similar way to a goalkeeper by waiting in the middle and diving to meet the ball when it comes onto its side of the court.

 The neural network is a standard feed-forward network trained by the [backpropagation](https://en.wikipedia.org/wiki/Backpropagation#Summary) algorithm.
 Even though this works surprisingly well I believe it isn't the best